Everyone has questions, it’s perfectly natural. We’ve tried to answer some of the most common ones we get below.

-We do not require a referral to book an appointment, however we do accept them from physicians or general practitioners, occupational therapists, lawyers, etc.
+While you do not require a referral to book an appointment, we accept them from physicians or general practitioners, occupational therapists, lawyers, etc.

 We are available by appointment only and do not accept drop-ins.
-If you call 416-732-5590 we’ll make every effort to get you an appointment as soon as possible.
+Please contact our closest office we’ll make every effort to get you an appointment as soon as possible.

-We do offer sessions via phone or online using secure online video software.
+We do offer sessions virtually.
+Sessions can be conducted via phone or by video using a secure platform.

-Psychologists and social workers are not trained or licensed to prescribed medications.
+Psychologists and social workers are not trained or licensed to prescribe medications.
 However, we often work with your other healthcare providers (e.g. family physician or psychiatrist) who are prescribing and managing your medications.

 North York Location: If you are arriving via subway, you will want to get off at the North York Centre stop.
 If you are driving to your appointment, there are two nearby parking lots; a Canada Wide Parking (located at 5075 Yonge St.) with elevator access to the building, and the Loblaws Parking (located at 5095 Yonge St.) located just down the street from our building.
 There is also plenty of GreenP roadside parking down the street (ex.
 10 Empress Ave).

 No, we do not require you to bring anything to your first appointment.
-Our client registration form will be sent to you through email to be completed online prior to your appointment.
-This ensures time efficiency, and for time of your first session to be dedicated to having a conversation with your therapist.
+Our client registration form will be sent to you via email and should be completed prior to your appointment.
+Completing this form in advance ensures your first session is dedicated to therapy and not paperwork.

 The full fee will be charged for all sessions cancelled with less than 24 hours notice.
 You need to inform our clinical coordinator or your therapist by email or call, of any cancellations or changes to your appointments and give as much notice as possible.